-With the Yari Jumpsuit sewalong started next week, I wanted to go ahead and talk a bit about fabric choices and notions in case you want to get everything together.
+With the Rory Jumpsuit sewalong started next week, I wanted to go ahead and talk a bit about fabric choices and notions in case you want to get everything together.

 Linen is certainly not the only option though.
 Any kind of medium weight woven fabric works great.
 I have tried rayon challis, chambray, and silk noil, all with great success.
 Below are a few linen alternative fabrics that would be great options.

 Besides fabric, you will need a few notions.
 You need to some light to medium weight fusible interfacing to apply to the facings and the tops of the pockets.
 You will of coarse want some coordinating thread.
 There is a lot of topstitching in this project so getting a close match to the color of your fabric is a huge plus.